-I sometimes enjoy recreating a drawing or a sketch that was made by another artist (not tattoo artist) that might have a similar style like mine, preferably with their permission if they are still alive.
+And sometimes I enjoy recreating a drawing or a sketch that was made by another artist (not tattoo artist) that might have a similar style like mine, always with their permission if they are still alive.

 Q: How much does it hurt?
 Do you use numbing creams?

-I do not generally use numbing creams or sprays because in my style of tattooing they don’t work as well, since I almost only pass one time in each area and don’t keep going over and over, which is how they work best (in an open wound).
+Generally, I do not use numbing creams or sprays because in my style of tattooing they don’t work as well.
+The work on open wounds, meaning that if the tattoo is made in many layers, they will numb the skin.
+Bit since I almost only pass one time in each area and don’t keep going over and over, the numbing cream doesn’t do much difference.

 Q: How much does the tattoo cost?